 Tony Lammens <email@example.com>

 Delenn was originally going to be a male character.
-The "transformation" at the start of season 2 would have been from a male character to a female character - both incarnations were to have been played by Mira Furlan.
-This is why, in the pilot, Delenn's appearance is much more severe and masculine than in the first series.
+The "transformation" at the start of season two would have been from a male character to a female character, both incarnations were to have been played by Mira Furlan.
+This is why, in the pilot, Delenn's appearance is much more severe and masculine than in the first season.
 The plan was to electronically modulate Furlan's voice into a lower register, so her voice would sound male.
-JMS wasn't happy with the results, so the male-to-female idea was dropped; Furlan's unaltered voice was used for the pilot, and her makeup was made more feminine for the series.
+J. Michael Straczynski wasn't happy with the results, so the male-to-female idea was dropped.
+Furlan's unaltered voice was used for the pilot, and her make-up was made more feminine for the series.
 See more »